LucaRomanato/IR_project/README.md

 ```
 Run ElasticSearch, you can use this command if the previous suggested commands have been executed:
 ```
-./elasticsearch/bin/elasticsearch.bat
+./elasticsearch/bin/elasticsearch

-Alternatively, just start the elasticsearch.bat file in the bin folder
+Alternatively, just start the elasticsearch file in the bin folder
 ```

 Now the environment is ready, run the program with this command: